vondadil/zilla-2000/README.md

 **Work in Progress**

-A rewrite of the Mozilla/Netscape Classic theme from [matthewmx86/RetroThemesFirefox](https://github.com/matthewmx86/RetroThemesFirefox) for modern 2026 Firefox.
+A Mozilla/Netscape Classic theme for modern Firefox

 **DO NOT USE YET - Still in early development**